mermaid-js/mermaid/docs/syntax/gantt.md

 ## Output in compact mode

 The compact mode allows you to display multiple tasks in the same row.
-Compact mode can be enabled for a gantt chart by setting the display mode of the graph via preceeding YAML settings.
+Compact mode can be enabled for a gantt chart by setting the display mode of the graph via preceding YAML settings.

 ```mermaid-example
 ---